allexmmr/Trustwave-TechnicalTest/README.md

 ### Assumptions
 The challenge was interesting and very pleasant to put my logic into practice.

-I chose to focus on the design and modeling of a Web API to implement the Subdomain API using ASP.NET Core due to the improved performance compared to ASP.NET stardard and other programming languages.
+I chose to focus on the design and modelling of a Web API to implement the Subdomain API using ASP.NET Core due to the improved performance compared to ASP.NET standard and other programming languages.
 Also, it is cross-platform and has great community support.

 The API has been fully developed using Async methods, and I also have suggested improvements that I would do if I had more time.
 Please see TODO list.